Toda Equations and Piecewise Polynomiality for Mixed Double Hurwitz Numbers: Toda equations

 Let us group the transposition generators of $S(d)$ into a matrix,

 Denote by

 the column sums of this matrix, viewed as elements of the group algebra $\mathbb{Q}S(d)$.
 These elements commute.
 Set $J_1:=0$, and introduce the multiset

 Let $\Lambda$ denote the $\mathbb{Q}$-algebra of symmetric functions.
 We will consider the evaluation of the complete symmetric function $h_\mu \in \Lambda$ indexed by the $(k,l)$-hook Young diagram $\mu =(k, 1^l)$ on the alphabet $\Xi_d$.
-From the definition of the complete symmetric functions, we have
+From the def\/inition of the complete symmetric functions, we have

 Thus